Hollyhock | A Traditional Flower Blooming in Medieval Monasteries and Herb Gardens

 - Origin: Mediterranean coastal regions (including Spain, Italy, and North Africa)

-- Blooming season: From June to early October, with continuous blooming throughout the period.
+- Blooming season: From June to early October, producing continuous blossoms.

 Historical Background